-Senate Bill 220, also known at the Data Protection Act, is currently awaiting Governor Kasich’s signature, which is the last step before it becomes Ohio law.
+Senate Bill 220, the Data Protection Act, went into law on November 2, 2018.
 This legislation will provide a legal safe harbor to entities that implement a specified cybersecurity program and will allow transactions and contracts recorded through blockchain technology under the Uniform Electronic Transactions Act to be protected.

-It will be an affirmative approach to action relating to data breaches and will apply to all Ohio businesses, forcing compliance of cybersecurity frameworks.
-In short, now is the time to embrace cybersecurity to protect your business, workforce and clientele.
+It’s an affirmative approach to action relating to data breaches and applies to all Ohio businesses, forcing compliance with cybersecurity frameworks.
+In short, now is the time to embrace cybersecurity to protect your business, workforce, and clientele.
 Much of this effort starts with proper employee training.

 This bill also addresses blockchain financial transactions, such as the type Bitcoin has used, which is the future of global monetary dealings.